motorlatitude/Drop/README.md

 - Multi-level magnification
 - Customizable shortcuts
-- Different color formats that it can output (CSS RGB, RGBA, HSL, HSLA, Hex, etc.)
+- Different color formats that it can output (CSS RGB, RGBA, HSL, HSLA, Hex, .NET ARGB, Java RGB, etc.)
 - Ability to add custom color formats if the presets are not enough
 - Create and share palettes to keep your different projects organized
 - Automatically puts the picked color into your clipboard